-The Academy Trust has an on going risk management process.
+The Academy Trust has an on-going risk management process.
 Overall responsibility for risk management rests with the Board of Trustees.
 The PPF Committee regularly monitors the type of risk the Academy Trust faces, by monitoring any changing levels of risk and identifying newly emerging risks.

-At 31 August 2020 the Academy Trust had returned to a cumulative surplus position of £144,188 on general funds (i.e., total funds less fixed asset fund and pension reserve).
-During 2020/21 we have been able to maintain this level of financial health whilst undertaking the planned spend on early years resources postponed from 2020/21.
-In 2021/22, we continue to have a planned surplus budget.
+At 31 August 2021 the Academy Trust had a cumulative surplus position of £406,382 on general funds (i.e., total funds less fixed asset fund and pension reserve).
+During 2021/22 we have been able to maintain this level of financial health whilst undertaking the planned spend on the WiFi infrastructure and safety improvements to the Car Park.
+We were not able to begin the playground works, however we have been able to accumulate the funds ready to undertake the work on the Multi-Use Games Area, playground extension and improvement during 2022/23.
+Planning permission has now been granted for these works and we are at the point of tendering for the required works.

 We have made good use of the toolkit and suggested websites supplied by the ESFA and have looked at the School Efficiency Metric Tool, SRM Self-Assessment Tool and View My Financial Insights Tool, which allow schools to gauge their efficiency based on pupil attainment and the money the school receives.
-During 2020/21 the school benefitted from a SRMA review.

-This exercise was invaluable in showing how the school can make improvements to its financial and staff planning.
-Initiatives to be continued are:
+The SRMA visit in 2020/21 was invaluable in showing how the school can make improvements to its financial and staff planning.
+Initiatives which have been continued since this visit are:

-- Two year rolling cash flow forecast, which will also help inform the BFRO - The Trustees to refer to the top ten planning checks when analysing financial planning - One internal audit per annum
+- · Two year rolling cash flow forecast, which will also helps inform the BFRO - The Trustees to refer to the top ten planning checks when analysing financial planning - One internal audit per annum